 Get the Best Genealogy Searches for Google by Using Your Family Tree

-This free genealogy site will help you use Googleâ„¢ for your research.
-It will create a series of different searches using tips or "tricks" that will likely improve your results.
-The different searches will give you many different ways of using Google to find ancestry information on the Internet.
+This free genealogy site helps you use Google for your research.
+It creates a series of different searches using tips or "tricks" that will likely improve your results using Google to find ancestry information on the Internet.

-Just complete the small family tree below for an ancestor and this site will set up the best searches for you, based on what you enter.
 Tip: If you don't know an ancestor's parents, but know one of the ancestor's children, use the child's name for the First Name and Last Name below (and spouse, birth, and death) and then enter the ancestor as the Father or Mother.
 This gives more information for building a search.

-Common Problems using Search Engines for Genealogy
+Common Problems Using Search Engines for Genealogy

 Have you tried to find your ancestry on any search engine?
 If so, you might have had thousands of results, most of which did not apply to your genealogy.
 This site minimizes this problem by suggesting more complex ways of looking for your ancestors that will provide you with better results.